mmannava/CloudSCM/README.md

 # CloudSCM

-* This is a nodejs express application that uses ejs templating engine to display the dashboard.
+* This is a nodejs express application that uses ejs templating engine.
+The data is retrieved from the express server and rendered with ejs.